walbourn/walbourn.github.io/_posts/2013-08-20-living-without-d3dx.md

 <h1>Geometry Functions</h1>

 The <a href="https://walbourn.github.io/directxmesh/">DirectXMesh</a> library is intended for geometry processing offline with tools, although it can be used at runtime.
-You can find the library on <a href="http://go.microsoft.com/fwlink/?LinkID=324981">CodePlex</a> and <a href="https://github.com/Microsoft/DirectXMesh">GitHub</a>.
+You can find the library on <a href="https://github.com/Microsoft/DirectXMesh">GitHub</a>.

 <table border="1">
 <tbody>